St James' Church - Burial Registers

 - Names are often prefixed with Goodman or Goodwife (abbr.
 Goody) in the earlier registers.
 Archaic form, known from 13th to mid-18th century.
 Signifies lower social standing than those addressed as Mr, Mrs, Mistress.

-You can view the entire data by right-clicking on this link StJamesRegisters.xml and select 'Save target as' (depending on your browser).
+You can download (StJamesRegisters.xml) the entire registers dataset.
 Then open the XML file as an XML table, or in any XML-friendly application.